giantswarm/rfc/cluster-app-values-schema/README.md

 Properties that get default values assigned via some external mechanism (e.g. an admission controller) also MUST NOT be set as required.
 An example here would be the name of a cluster or node pool, where a unique name would be generated in case none is given.

-Note: If property of type object named `a` has required properties, this does not indicate that `a` itself must be defined in the payload.
+Note: If property of type object named `a` has required properties, this does not indicate that `a` itself must be defined in the instance.
 However it indicates that if `a` is defined, the required properties must be defined, too.

 ## TODO